Major League Baseball on CBS: 1990–1993 version

 It was one of the largest agreements (to date) between the sport of baseball and the business of broadcasting.
 The cost of the deal between CBS and Major League Baseball was about 25% more than in the previous television contract with ABC and NBC.
 The deal with CBS was also intended to pay each team (26 in 1990 and then, 28 by 1993) $10 million a year.
-The network would also be paying an estimated $7.1 million per game or $790,000 per inning, and $132,000 per out; a separate cable television deal would bring each team an additional $4 million.
+CBS would also be paying an estimated $7.1 million per game or $790,000 per inning, and $132,000 per out; a separate cable television deal would bring each team an additional $4 million.
 Each team could also cut its own deal with broadcast and cable television channels and radio stations to serve as their local broadcasters (for example, the New York Yankees signed a cable deal with MSG that would pay the team $41 million annually for 12 years).
 Reportedly, after the huge television contracts with CBS and ESPN were signed, baseball clubs spent their excess millions on free agent players.